OanaIgnat/OanaIgnat/README.md

 ### Hey, welcome 👋

+:woman_teacher: I will join [Santa Clara University CSE](https://www.scu.edu/engineering/academic-programs/department-of-computer-engineering/) as an Assistant Professor in September 2024!
+Looking for determined students looking to learn and grow!

-:mortar_board: I am a PostDoc in the [LIT lab at the University of Michigan](https://lit.eecs.umich.edu/), where I also completed my Ph.D. in Computer Science in August 2022.
+:mortar_board: I am currently a PostDoc in the [LIT lab at the University of Michigan](https://lit.eecs.umich.edu/), where I also completed my Ph.D. in Computer Science in August 2022.

 👯 I'm looking to collaborate on AI4Good :heart:, applying research to real-world settings.